Indecent Exposure Attorney in Phoenix

 Charged with Indecent Exposure?
 We're Here to Help.

-Indecent exposure can be charged as a misdemeanor or a felony, depending on the circumstances.
-If a felony, the defendant could face up to 12 years in prison and 15 years for an aggravated indecent exposure offense.
+In Arizona, indecent exposure can be charged as either a misdemeanor or a felony, depending on the circumstances.
+If charged as a felony, the defendant could face up to 12 years in prison and 15 years for an aggravated indecent exposure offense.
 In addition to prison time, people convicted of indecent exposure have to register as sex offenders.
 If you are facing an indecent exposure allegation, we're here to help.

-Arizona's indecent exposure law can be found in § 13-1402 of the statutes.
+Arizona's indecent exposure law can be found in Section 13-1402 of the Arizona Revised Statutes.

-A person commits indecent exposure if he or she exposes his or her genitals or anus or she exposes the areola or nipple of her breast or breasts and another person is present, and the defendant is reckless about whether the other person, as a reasonable person, would be offended or alarmed by the act.
-Indecent exposure does not include an act of breast-feeding by a mother.
+A person commits indecent exposure if he or she exposes his or her genitals or anus or she exposes the areola or nipple of her breast and another person is present, and the defendant is reckless about whether the other person, as a reasonable person, would be offended or alarmed by the act.
+This does not include an act of breast-feeding by a mother.

-- Class 6 Felony: If the defendant has two or more prior indecent exposure violations
+- Class 6 felony: If the defendant has prior indecent exposure violations

 Aggravated Indecent Exposure

 The indecent exposure statute does allow harsher penalties for those convicted of aggravated indecent exposure.
 Aggravated factors are detailed in ARS § 13-701 sections D and E.

 - The victim was over the age of 65 or living with a disability